 Special Collections of E. Y. Berry Library-Learning Center include the Black Hills State University Archives, the E.Y.
 Berry Collection and the Leland D. Case Library for Western Historical Studies.
 Located on the upper floor of the E.Y.
-Berry Library-Learning Center, on Black Hills State University's campus, Special Collections department is normally open from 9 a.m. to noon and 1 p.m. to 5 p.m., Monday through Friday.
+Berry Library-Learning Center, on Black Hills State University's campus, Special Collections department is normally open from 1 p.m. to 5 p.m., Monday through Friday.
 However, to ensure access to the collections researchers are strongly urged to contact the librarian before arriving.
 No materials circulate, but photocopying of some materials is available.

 Special Collections Librarian

 In 1974 Leland D. Case, a noted historian, journalist, Black Hills native and co-founder of the Westerners International, donated his private library, of approximately 5,000 volumes, to Black Hills State University.

 The BHSU Archives contain the academic and administrative records of BHSU as well as materials relating to the activities of its students, faculty and alumni.